The following information does not replace a physician’s diagnosis and advice under any circumstances whatsoever.

 Venous weakness often has a hereditary background Moreover, being overweight and previous blood clots in the veins (thromboses) increase the risk of vein diseases.
 Equally, activities involving long periods of sitting or standing foster the emergence of a vein weakness.

 Women incur vein problems such as vein weakness, spider veins or varicose veins considerably more frequently than men.
 Probably, the mostly looser structure of the connective tissue or an existing connective tissue weakness also contributes to this.
 As an elemental component of the body, the connective tissue is a supporting tissue which is incorporated both in the skin and the muscle and fat tissue.
-The most important nutrient for the connective tissue is the collagen fibres which ensure sufficient elasticity and firmness.
+The most important components for the connective tissue is the collagen fibres which ensure sufficient elasticity and firmness.
 With increasing age, the body produces less collagen and this may result in connective tissue weakness within the course of the natural ageing process.

 The female oestrogen level can also be jointly responsible for the formation of vein weakness.
 In case of hormonal changes, as for example during pregnancy, oestrogen concentration is particularly high.
 Sometimes this can lead to vein problems such as painful legs and stronger adverse effects which result in chronic venous disorders if they remain untreated.
 The hormonally caused, reduced vessel muscle tension makes the vessels more elastic and expands them.
 This means that the venous valves no longer close correctly.
 The increased blood quantity and natural increase in weight strengthen the pressure on the leg veins.